berkes/berkes.github.com/_posts/2018-02-15-making-a-case-for-javascript-mining.markdown

     series.
 * Avoid the privacy-abusive advertising industry by running JavaScript on your computer, rather than tracking users all over the place.
-* CAPTHCA's, DDoS protection, all by running a few seconds of a miner on your laptop.
+* CAPTCHA's, DDoS protection, all by running a few seconds of a miner on your laptop.
 * Have "outgoing affiliate links" that don't work in secret behind the scenes with trackers, cookies and whatnot, but a clear `[Mine and